jamesjnadeau/static-site-loader/README.md

   //perform any preprocessing tasks you might need here.
   //compile a template to use, read some config settings from ./conten/index.js as source
     preProcess: function(source) {
+      //watch the content directory for changes
+      this.addContextDependency(path);
+      //define the template file we'll use
       var template = 'template.jade';
       //watch the template for changes
       this.addDependency(template);